 Most cervicothoracic curvatures are S shaped, although this is not an absolute characteristic of all expressed examples.

-Cervicothoracic Scoliosis Incidence
+Cervicothoracic Spinal Curvature Incidence

 Cervicothoracic side-to-side spinal curvatures are more common than purely cervical scoliosis.
 However, they are still a rare variety and are seen far less often than other types of atypical formations.
 Cervicothoracic curves account for a small percentage of the overall population of people who experience scoliosis.